Welcome to the Ministry!

 Why subscribe?

-Our team of cultural ministers will publish twice a week, offering a mix of original reporting and expert analysis.
-Modeled after writer-run collectives like Defector and Flaming Hydra, Ministry of Pop Culture seeks to offer a new model for smart, engaging cultural coverage, bringing together five authors who have written a combined 20 books, and whose work has been published in outlets including the New York Times, The Atlantic, Wall Street Journal, Vanity Fair, BBC Culture, Vulture, Slate, The New Republic, Los Angeles Times, Elle, and Salon to form a pop-culture Avengers, if the Avengers were actually cool.
+Our team of cultural ministers publish twice a week, offering a mix of original reporting and expert analysis.
+Modeled after writer-run collectives like Defector and Flaming Hydra, Ministry of Pop Culture seeks to offer smart, engaging cultural coverage, bringing together five authors who have written a combined 20 books, and whose work has been published in outlets including the New York Times, The Atlantic, Wall Street Journal, Vanity Fair, BBC Culture, Vulture, Slate, The New Republic, Los Angeles Times, Elle, and Salon—a pop-culture-writer Avengers, if the Avengers were actually cool.

 With so much cultural coverage turned over to aggregation and clickbait, we wanted to form a publication that would offer readers something fresh.
 Journalism is at a crossroads.
-It is time for something new.
+It’s time for something new.
 Why not visit the Ministry of Pop Culture and stamp your passport for something different?

 Who Are the Ministers?